 - Previous Ofsted grade: Good on 2nd November 2011

 What the school says...

-Welcome to St George’s (Hanover Square).
-We are the only state school in Mayfair.
-My name is Judith Standing and I am very proud to be the headteacher of this school.
+Welcome to St George’s Hanover Square, the village school in the heart of Mayfair.
 St George’s is a school rich in tradition but also looking towards the future.
 We have an exciting curriculum that enables pupils to develop real life skills through ‘project based learning’.
-Although we are a church school with very strong links with both St George’s Church and the Grosvenor Chapel, we are inclusive for all pupils and therefore educate children who are of Christian faith, no faith or of other faiths.

-St George’s is set in the heart of Mayfair, near Berkley Square and Mount Street Gardens.
+St George’s is close to Berkley square, nestled behind Mount Street Gardens.
 As the only state school in Mayfair, our pupils come from a range of backgrounds, ethnicities and cultures and we celebrate this throughout the year.
-Teaching and support staff also represent the diversity that London holds.
-Being in central London allows us wonderful opportunities and through many partnerships our pupils are exposed to amazing opportunities, such as horse riding in Hyde Park and visiting Michelin Star Restaurants.
-Please contact us as we would love to welcome you to St George’s. ...Read more
+Being in central London allows us wonderful opportunities and through many partnerships our pupils are exposed to exciting opportunities, such as visiting Michelin Star Restaurants.
+Please do contact us as we would love to welcome you to St George’s. ...Read more

 Please login to post a comment.

 Overall school performance (for comparison or review only)

 As an inclusive school we welcome pupils with various additional needs.
 However, our building has many steps so unfortunately it is not suitable for children who use a wheelchair.

 The maps show in colour where the pupils at a school came from*.
 Red = most pupils to Blue = fewest.